canonical/stress-ng-snap/README.md

 $ which stress-ng
 /snap/bin/stress-ng
 ```
+> [!NOTE]
- Note that if the alias matches the command installed with deb package, the application from the deb may be found first.
+> If the alias matches the command installed with deb package, the application from the deb may be found first.
- This depends on the order of directories listed in the PATH variable.
+> This depends on the order of directories listed in the `PATH` variable.

 ### Local Build